cooperative-computing-lab/makeflow-examples/lifemapper/README.md

 # Lifemapper

-This version of the Lifemapper Makeflow generator splits a single csv file containing multiple taxa but grouped so that like taxa are adjacent to each other into files.
-These files are used as inputs to models if there are enough points and the projections.
+This version of the Lifemapper Makeflow generator splits a single csv file containing multiple taxa into groups such that like taxa are adjacent to each other into files.
+These files are used as inputs to models (if there are enough points) and projections under different climate scenarios.

 ## Small Example